-- Bill H 3844 and S 1799 will direct the Board of Building Regulations and Standards (BBRS) to amend the state code with our model language. - As in New Jersey, Philadelphia, and Los Angeles, Build With Strength will pursue a coalition-building strategy that includes building trades unions, community organizations representing Massachusetts residents, chambers of commerce, affordable housing groups, and social justice organizations. - The New England Regional Council of Carpenters (NERCC), Massachusetts & Northern New England Laborers' District Council (MNNELDC), and the Fire Chiefs' Association of Massachusetts (FCAM) have joined the coalition in support of stronger fire safety laws for Massachusetts. - Massive fires have struck Massachusetts' wood residential buildings in recent years, including the 264-unit Edison on the Charles apartment complex in Waltham, and the 83-unit, \$45 million

-Treadmark building in Dorchester.
+- Bill H 3844 will amend the state code with our model language. - As in New Jersey, Philadelphia, and Los Angeles, Build With Strength will pursue a coalition-building strategy that includes building trades unions, community organizations representing Massachusetts residents, chambers of commerce, and business associations. - The New England Regional Council of Carpenters (NERCC), Massachusetts & Northern New England Laborers' District Council (MNNELDC), and the Fire Chiefs' Association of Massachusetts (FCAM) have joined the coalition in support of stronger fire safety laws for Massachusetts. - Massive fires have struck Massachusetts' wood residential buildings in recent years, including the 264-unit Edison on the Charles apartment complex in Waltham, and the 83-unit, \$45 million Treadmark building in Dorchester.
 Both buildings burned in 2017 while under construction, while the unprotected framing of a wood building is especially vulnerable.

-- On August 15th, 2019 NRMCA staff held meetings with stakeholders, including:
+- On August 15th, 2019 NRMCA staff are holding meetings with a stakeholders, including:

 - A group of state legislators

 - Local 534 Cement Masons

 - New England Masonry Association

 - Massachusetts State Fire Marshall

-- Massachusetts Firefighters' Union
+- Massachusetts Firfighters' Union

 - Fire Chiefs' Association of Massachusetts

 - MaCAPA (Massachusetts Concrete and Aggregate Producers Association)

 - New England Carpenters' Union

 - Massachusetts Precast Concrete Association

-- Mason Contractors Association of Massachusetts (MCAM)

-- Build With Strength has launched a Massachusetts webpage, highlighting news stories and analysis that support the need for comprehensive fire safety in the Commonwealth.